Dave Bickers

 David Geoffrey Bickers (17 January 1938 – 6 July 2014) was an English professional motocross racer from Coddenham, Suffolk.
 He competed in the Motocross World Championships from 1959 to 1969.
-Bickers won two European motocross championships, and was a member of British motocross teams that won two Motocross des Nations events as well as two Trophée des Nations events.
+Bickers won two European motocross championships and was a member of British motocross teams that won two Motocross des Nations events as well as two Trophée des Nations events.
 Bickers was awarded the Motorcycle News 'Man of the Year' award in 1960.

 Motorcycling career

 In the early 1960s, Bickers was one of the top motorcycle racers in the sport of scrambles, which eventually became more widely known by the European term 'motocross'.
 He began competing in motorcycle scrambles at the age of 15 just before the official age which he was eligible to ride, which was sixteen, and he was so successful that he was rewarded with a sponsorship from the Dot motorcycle company.

-His riding talent got him noticed by Greeves factory rider, Brian Stonebridge, who then recommended that Bickers be hired by Greeves in 1958.
-He won two consecutive 250cc European motocross championships in 1960 and 1961 for the Greeves factory racing team.
+Bickers' riding talent got him noticed by Greeves factory rider, Brian Stonebridge, who then recommended that Bickers be hired by Greeves in 1958.
+The middle-1960s saw the start of the move away from traditional large-capacity four-stroke engines to two-strokes.
+In the 1960 250cc European Motocross Championship, Bickers rode two-stroke engined Greeves motorcycles to win Grand Prix races in Switzerland, Poland, Sweden and West Germany and clinched the title ahead of Vice-Champion, Jeff Smith.
 The European championship was considered to be the world championship at the time, as the sport of motocross had yet to develop outside of Europe.
-Bickers was a member of British teams that won the Trophée des Nations event in 1961 and in 1962.
-He also helped British teams win the Motocross des Nations in 1966 and 1967.

-The middle-1960s saw the start of the move away from traditional large-capacity four-stroke engines to two-strokes.
-From 1966 Bickers rode for CZ alongside teammates Joël Robert and Roger De Coster.
-He was the UK importer for the 250 cc and 360 cc CZ scramblers together with a trials bike, followed by CZ roadsters and Jawa models in 1973, selling both marques initially from his premises at Woodbridge Road, Ipswich, Suffolk, followed by a move to Farthing Road Industrial Estate, Ipswich.
+He dominated the 1961 season winning 6 out of 13 Grand Prix races and set a season record with 14 individual race victories.
+At the inaugural Trophée des Nations event for 250cc machines in 1961, Bickers was the second highest individual points scorer behind Torsten Hallman, helping the British team to victory over the powerful Swedish and Belgian teams.

+When the FIM upgraded the European Motocross Championship to World Championship status for the 1962 season, the Greeves factory chose to stay home and compete in the British championships.
+However, Bickers did compete in the British round of the 1962 250cc motocross World Championship held at Glastonbury, where he took the victory over the eventual World Champion, Torsten Hallman.
+At the 1962 Trophée des Nations event, Bickers won both heat races as the British team once again triumphed over the Swedish and Belgian teams.

+Bickers joined the ČZ factory racing team in 1966 and scored two second-place results to finish the season ranked fifth in the 500cc motocross world championship.
+He was a member of the victorious British team at the 1966 Motocross des Nations, where Bickers placed in a tie as top points scorers of the event, alongside the Soviet Union's Victor Arbekov and Belgium's Joël Robert, who also rode for the ČZ factory racing team.